Contributing to MISP Project

 - Then create a branch for your own contribution (bug fixes, enhancement, new features) by typing

 git checkout -b fix-glossy-user-interface

-- Commit your fix or feature (and sign it with GnuPG - if you have a GnuPG key) with a meaningful commit message as recommended in our Commit Messages Best Practices.
+- Commit your fix or feature (and sign it with GnuPG – if you have a GnuPG key) with a meaningful commit message as recommended in our Commit Messages Best Practices.
 MISP uses gitchangelog to generate changelog, so it’s recommended that when writing commit messages, use

 new:for new features,

 chgwhen it’s re-factoring or clean-up.

 - Push and then open a pull-request via the GitHub interface.

 For changes in categories and types see the Categories & Types Changes CheckList.